-The One Book, One Community Program enhances the academic and intellectual culture of the college through a shared reading experience.
+The One Book, One Community Program enhances the academic and intellectual culture of the college and its community through a shared reading experience.

-A committee of faculty and staff meet over the course of months to choose a book for the entire college to read during the following semester, usually the Fall.
-The book selected serves as a catalyst for considered conversations which often have focused on issues about history, culture, society, human interactions and social justice.
+A committee of faculty & staff meet monthly to choose the One Book One Community annual selection and plan associated programming.
+The committee determines the book's themes and sets up an academic year's worth of events pertaining to those pertinent issues.
+The book selected serves as a catalyst for community wide reading; the resultant considered conversations often focus on issues about history, culture, society, human interactions and social justice.
 The books we choose tend to just push along the edges, so while people may start conversations with feelings about the book or topic, they soon move into thoughtful, intellectual engagement with one another.

 Criteria for book selection include: